Nuclear energy policy of the United States: Nuclear renaissance

 The nuclear renaissance of nuclear energy in America denotes the time period where political legislation was passed to promote the expansion of nuclear power in the United States.
 This second age started with the passing of the Energy Policy Act of 2005, which made significant changes in nuclear policy and funding options for nuclear energy.
 Congress hoped this act would help encourage utility companies to install more reactors and build more nuclear plants to meet the demands of the country's growing energy needs.

 Energy Policy Act of 2005

 On August 8, 2005, President George W. Bush signed the Energy Policy Act of 2005 into law shortly after it passed in the Senate by a 74–26 margin and in the House by a 275–156 margin.
 Its focus was to provide funding and tax breaks to producers and consumers alike.
-Although it provided many incentives to individual consumers and green energy technology, nuclear energy gained the most concessions.
+Although it provided multiple incentives to individual consumers and green energy technology, nuclear energy gained the most concessions.
 The following are the incentives for nuclear energy: